YiLiu6240/bham_ECONG33_Regulation-Supervision/README.md

-Class set notes for International Banking & Finance: Regulation and Supervision
+ECONG33 International Banking & Finance: Regulation and Supervision -- Class set notes
 ====

 Author: Yi Liu (yxl105[at]bham.ac.uk)

-You can obtain the pre-compiled pdf notes from [prebuild](prebuild/) (not necessarily up to date).
+You can obtain the pre-compiled pdf notes from the [prebuild](prebuild/) folder (not necessarily up to date).

 How to build
 ----